- BUY TICKETS

 Cincinnati, OH 45202

-Parents/guardians should email a resume of any experience to the Playhouse, along with a photograph (a good quality school or family photo is acceptable).
-The resume and photo must be emailed again even if they have been sent in the past.
+Children should provide a resume of any experience to the Playhouse, along with a photograph (a good quality school or family photo is acceptable).
+The resume and photo must be submitted again even if they have been sent in the past.
 The resume must include exact birth date and height, as well as an email address and telephone number.
-At the audition, children will be asked to share a one-minute monologue, story or poem.
-Cold readings will be available.
+At the audition, children will be asked to share a one-minute monologue, story or poem and to demonstrate a British accent.

-Interested children must be available for all rehearsals of this production, most of which are scheduled around school hours.
-Children must also be available for all performances of the show, which are scheduled Tuesdays through Sundays from March 18 to April 17, including one weekday public matinee.
+Interested children must be available for all rehearsals of the production, most of which are scheduled around school hours.
+Children must also be available for all performances, which are scheduled Tuesdays through Sundays and include some weekday student and public matinees.
+Performance dates are available on the A Christmas Carol page.
+Additional details can be found in this informational letter.

 The Bruce E. Coyle Internship Program